The Insight Source Blog

 Third Level Telematics

-Now that you understand how fleet telematics works and some of the information it can provide, you can start to think about some of the business challenges you may be facing like high fuel costs, safety initiatives, etc. In a forthcoming blog series entitled “Third Level Telematics,” you will learn more about why it’s important to broach fleet telematics with a strategic mindset and the innovative ways in which companies are using the technology today.
+Now that you understand how fleet telematics works and some of the information it can provide, you can start to think about some of the business challenges you may be facing like high fuel costs, safety initiatives, etc. “Third Level Telematics,” discusses why it’s important to broach fleet telematics with a strategic mindset and the innovative ways in which companies are using the technology today.